Cxmilla/airspace-hugo/exampleSite/content/english/blog/blog-post-2.md

 type: post

 ---
-DESS's first event brought together first
+DESS's first social event brought in students from mechanical, software, electrical and the curiosity of many others.
+We hope everyone who participated had an amazing time and keep in touch for any news of events we will host in the future.

 > "It was a really fun event, seeing students from across different years and faculties come together and de-stress from studying midterms.
-This event wouldn't have been possible without the amazing work and invitations and donations of snacks made from the DESS's executive council members" - Adrian Keung
+This event wouldn't have been possible without the amazing work, invitations and donations of snacks made from the DESS's executive council members." - Adrian Keung